-The Technology Drivers of "smart city" broadly encompass three elements namely installing digital connectivity infrastructure, surveillance and monitoring of usage and delivery of public services; and collecting data and applying data analytics through Internet of Things, artificial intelligence and so on.
+The Technology Drivers of "smart city" broadly encompass three elements namely installing digital connectivity infrastructure, surveillance and monitoring of

-The "digital" therefore in the form of centralized information about public services, delivery of vital infrastructures and services online and provision of biometric and digital IDs to all citizens to access services along with the legal provision of the Right to Information Act, 2005, presents an opportunity for citizens to mobilize at least the first three components of social accountability: accessing information; on-going monitoring; and making demands.1 There remain of course huge concerns, on the supply side with regard to the capacity of municipalities to deliver meaningful information online, especially relevant to poor and marginalized communities living in the city; meanwhile, on the demand side, while more people own cheap mobile phones, they are still substantially disconnected from the grid of information, knowledge and action (Shah, 2015).
+The "digital" therefore in the form of centralized information about public services, delivery of vital infrastructures and services online and provision of biometric and digital IDs to all citizens to access services along with the legal provision of the Right to Information Act, 2005, presents an opportunity for citizens to mobilize at least the first three components of social accountability: accessing information; on-going monitoring; and making demands.
+There remain of course huge concerns, on the supply side with regard to the capacity of municipalities to deliver meaningful information online, especially relevant to poor and marginalized communities living in the city; meanwhile, on the demand side, while more people own cheap mobile phones, they are still substantially disconnected from the grid of information, knowledge and action (Shah, 2015).